crazykidboi/imm371-liam/content/assignments/tabletop-experience.md

 - Did they "get it"?
 Was there any prompting neccesary?
 - Did it work?
 Any bugs, quirks, or interuptions?

-## Ohter Considerations for Evaluation
+## Other Considerations for Evaluation
 - Polish, Aesthetic
 - Consistency
 - Accessibility